Skip to content

 • fs defaults to Path(p).read_bytes(); tests inject a callable.

-For from_env, unset ⇒ [E11].
-For from_file, missing file ⇒ [E11].
-The resolver collects every missing reference before raising — operators see the full gap in one message.
+Unset env var, missing file, or unresolvable vault reference ⇒ [E11].
+The resolver collects every missing reference before raising; operators see the full gap in one message.

 Concepts: secrets for the hash-exclusion conformance property. → Deploy: secrets at deploy for the operator-facing recipe.